What is the purpose of a concluding paragraph?

 Hopefully you should now understand the basics of a successful essay conclusion.
-For detailed information about how to construct the four key elements listed above, continue reading on to Lesson 2.
+For detailed information about how to construct the four key elements listed above, continue reading on to Chapter 2.

-Lesson 3 explores the topic: What are 10 tips for writing effective conclusions?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are 10 tips for writing effective conclusions?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.